First in Class

 The requirement to hold adequate preparation in Canadian accounting, auditing and tax will not be waived based on study of these subjects in other countries.
 The material covered in MPAcc requires an in-depth knowledge of Canadian standards, obtained from a recognized Canadian institution (college or university).
 The only exception is if the courses taken outside of Canada are recognized as equivalent by the CPA Western School of Business.
 This can be done by requesting an assessment of your transcripts by CPAWSB.
 Please visit https://my.cpawsb.ca/Register to set up a My CPA Portal profile and request to have an international transcript assessment completed by CPAWSB.
 Please note that this transcript assessment process can take up to 12 to 14 weeks.
 Visit www.cpawsb.ca or contact firstname.lastname@example.org for more information.

 The College of Graduate and Postdoctoral Studies at the University of Saskatchewan governs tuitions and fee structures for graduate programs across the university including the M.P.Acc. program.
 Graduate fees are comparable to similar programs at other universities.
-The 2016-17 fee structure for graduate studies is provided below:
+The 2017-18 fee structure (effective September, 2017) for graduate studies is provided below:

 Canadian Student Tuition (Entire program)